A&H Grant Program - FAQs FY2021

 A&H Grant Program - FY2021

 A: Follow the instructions on this link from ZoomGrants (A&H staff cannot access your account information).
+The link also provides answers to many common ZoomGrants questions.

 A: Yes, an applicant can apply for each round as long as the projects are different and the public access component occurs during the time frame for each round (Round 1: Projects occur between October 1, 2020 and March 31, 2021; Round 2: Projects occur between April 1, 2021 and September 30, 2021.)

 A: Yes.
 The Arts & History website translates into many different languages (see the bottom right corner).
 Contact the grant manager if you need additional services, such as to talk about your project idea in a different language, or if you need some form of access not provided.
+Please allow at least 72 hours to process your request.

 A: Yes.
 For Round 1, the workshop will be on Zoom, June 4, 2020 at 12noonpm.
 You can attend the live version here or access the recorded version shortly thereafter. on the A&H website.
 Please read through the Grant Info & Criteria before attending or watching the training.
 (We will assess whether to hold additional workshops for Round 2.)